ServicePilot Agents

 3. Click on the orange waste bin icon followed by the Delete button to remove an Agent from the Agent list.

-4. Deleting this Agent automatically removes the provisioned resources associated with it.
+4. ⚠️ Deleting the Agent with this method automatically removes the provisioned resources associated with it.